liu-kan/gfm-rag/README.md

 ```

 #### `train.json` and `test.json` (optional)
-If you want to train and evaluate the model, you need to provide training and test data in the form of a JSON file.
+If you want to train and evaluate the model, you need to provide training and testing data in the form of a JSON file.
 Each entry in the JSON file should contain the following fields:

 - `id`: A unique identifier for the example.
 - `question`: The question or query.
-- `supporting_facts`: A list of supporting facts for the question.
+- `supporting_facts`: A list of supporting facts relevant to the question.
 Each supporting fact is a list containing the title of the document that can be found in the `dataset_corpus.json` file.

 Each entry can also contain additional fields depending on the task.
 For example: